jianshangquan/SQLQueryBuilder/README.md

 # SQLQueryBuilder

 Is a simple SQL query builder in Java\

-Currently it support only MySQL query
+> Note: Currently it support only MySQL query

 ### HOW TO USE?